dtcenter/METplus/docs/Users_Guide/systemconfiguration.rst

 ^^^^^^^^^^^^

 This is the path to the final METplus configuration file that contains the full list of all configuration variables set for a given run.
+This includes all of the values set by the METplus configuration files that were passed into the script, as well as the values from the :ref:`default_configuration_file` and any default values set by the wrappers.
-This file is useful to review for debugging to see which values were actually used for the run.
+This file is useful
+to review for debugging to see which values were actually used for the run.
 If a value set in the final conf differs from what was set in a configuration file passed to run_metplus.py, there is a good chance that this variable is